 Chuck Gibson, KY Savanna Goats, Albany, KY and Martha with the new Savanna buck, who will head up the Savannah meat goat herd at The Long Grey Line Farm.
 He is 4 months old, big and absolutely beautiful!

 BERKSHIRE, THE CONNOISSEUR'S PORK.

 After much research, we decided to switch from Landrace to Berkshire pigs.
 The meat is generally accepted as the best of all traits in pork for its superior taste, texture and marbling.
 I originally purchased registered Berkshires but the cost of registering and notching the piglet's ears did not seem to give a better return in market price, so I dropped the registration papers.
 The pigs are pure Berkshire, but not registered since I do not breed for show.
 The pigs are fed a commercial Tucker Milling pellet with no corn or soy plus greenery from the garden, pumpkins or sweet potatoes in season plus hay - no hormones or antibiotics, just good food.
 It takes a little longer to reach their desirable weight, but the excellent meat is worth the wait.
 The return on pork is somewhat higher than beef and is around 60-65%, so the value is very good.
-We are selling all of the pigs by this Fall in preparation for our move to Florida early next year.
-Buster, the boar, is still available for purchase.
-The sows have been sold.
-One gilt (Berkshire/commercial cross) is still available.
+We are selling all of the pigs in preparation for our move to Florida early next year.
+Buster, the boar, and one sow, who is presumed to be pregnant, are still available for purchase.

 Call 256-883-9814 or firstname.lastname@example.org if you are interested in buying exceptional Berkshire breeding stock.